beyond-all-reason/tachyon/docs/schema/matchmaking.md

 * `ready_timeout`: The player failed to accept a match within the given time window and is thus removed from the matchmaking system.

+When a player is in a party and a member of the party queues for matchmaking, all other member of the party will receive a [matchmaking/queuesJoined](#queuesJoined) event to let them know they are now in queue.
+This event is not sent to the player who originally joined the queues.

 ---
 - [cancel](#cancel)
 - [cancelled](#cancelled)